 That’s right – rewarding employees in the form of a formal rewards and recognition program is nonverbal communication that can instantly motivate them.
 In turn, this can inspire fellow co-workers, make for a more productive work environment and ultimately improve the company’s bottom line.

-Make sure your workplace provides employee with plenty of chances to grow or train for new internal positions.
+Make sure your workplace provides employees with plenty of chances to grow or train for new internal positions.
 After all, employees and in particular millennials are longing for the chance to learn and grow.
-They just need the opportunities to do so.
+They just need the opportunities to do so, and this is crucial when learning how to design a reward system for employees.

 Further, falling back on the third point in this article, always communicate training opportunities with employees through group or one-on-one meetings, direct chat, emails, newsletters or face-to-face.

-While saying “good job” is fine, it’s become ubiquitous and over used, so really it’s not enough.
-In order to work even more effectively with your team, you must go above and beyond and find new, sincere and specific ways to reward your employees for their dedication and hard work.
+While saying “good job” is fine, it’s become ubiquitous and overused.
+To work even more effectively with your team and design a reward system for employees, you must go above and beyond and find new, sincere and specific ways to reward your employees for their dedication and hard work.
 One way you can do this is through a comprehensive rewards and recognition program.
 Along with saying “great job,” you can award high-performing employees with discounts on training opportunities or other perks that will make them happy.

 Inspiring employees is not unattainable or fundamentally difficult, but it does take time to create an HR strategy that works for your specific company.
 The steps outlined in this article will help you build the foundation of a more inspired workforce.